wernerglinka/aiandyou/src/pages/index.md

   title: Mission
   image: "/uploads/aiandyou10.jpeg"
   prose: |
-    AIandYou.org’s mission is to educate and engage marginalized communities about artificial intelligence (AI).
+    To foster a more _**Inclusive AI Ecosystem**_ by engaging diverse AI leaders and educating marginalized communities of color.
     We’ll create solutions to minimize bias, educate leaders, and strengthen our communities through AI.

     _Based in the Bay Area, AIandYou.org is a 501c-3 non-profit organization that creates dialogue in the community to promote AI education, develop research, and offer online resources to help marginalized communities learn about artificial intelligence._